Avoid Running Out of Money In Retirement

 Build Up Your Emergency Fund

 Life happens as they say, and Murphy hasn’t retired.
 You need to assume that there will be some blow-ups around the house, on the car, and in the economy.
 At least to the extent that you have some short-term resources which allow you to accommodate those inconveniences.
 Your emergency fund isn’t just confined to a checking or savings account.
 You should absolutely have money in these accounts for emergencies.
 But, your portfolio should also include some segments of assets that can be tapped to meet living expenses when the other sectors are suffering from a market hiccup.
 Failing to plan for an unforeseen emergency can potentially drain your accounts quickly.
-Planning for these events is an essential step in making sure you are ready for retirement.
+Planning for these events is an essential step in helping you avoid running out of money in retirement.

 Consider Long-Term Care Insurance